KDE/documentation-develop-kde-org/content/docs/getting-started/rust/rust-app/index.md

 You should now have a new menu entry named "Simple Markdown Viewer in Rust and Kirigami".

-TODO alt="A screenshot of the Plasma Kickoff menu showing the menu entry."
+{{< figure src="simplemdviewer-menu.webp" class="text-center" alt="A screenshot of the Plasma Kickoff menu showing the menu entry." >}}

-{{< figure src="simplemdviewer-menu.webp" class="text-center" >}}

 Play with adding some Markdown text:

-TODO alt="A screenshot of the application showing the custom window icon and the Free Software foundation definition of the four freedoms.
-Beneath it, the text is fully formatted in Markdown."
+{{<figure src="simplemdviewer2.webp" class="text-center" alt="A screenshot of the application showing the custom window icon and the Free Software foundation definition of the four freedoms.
+Beneath it, the text is fully formatted in Markdown." >}}

-{{<figure src="simplemdviewer2.webp" class="text-center">}}

 Hooray!